-Unless specifically adopted by a club, these guidelines are intended to be used in connection with allegations arising in the context of District programs, activities or events.
+Unless specifically adopted by a Rotary Club, these guidelines are intended to be used in connection with allegations arising in the context of District Programs.
 In particular, these Guidelines must be used for any incident involving Youth Exchange.
-However, if adopted for use in connection with club programs, activities or events, references to the District Governor, District Protection Officer and District Committee Chair should be applied, respectively, to the Club President, Club Protection Officer and Club Committee Chair or responsible Director (depending on a club's organization).
-If no individual in the club is qualified to be a Club Protection Officer.
+However, if adopted for use in connection with Rotary Programs, references to the District Governor, District Youth and Vulnerable Persons Protection Officer and District Committee Chair should be applied, respectively, to the Club President, Club Protection Officer and Club Committee Chair or responsible Director (depending on a club's organization).
+If no individual in the club is qualified to be a Club Protection Officer, the club's guidelines may continue to refer to the District Youth and Vulnerable Persons Protection Officer.